-To verify a successful installation of Workbench, complete the following steps:
+To verify that the installation of Workbench was successful, complete the following steps:

 - 1. Open the Windows Start menu and enter Workbench in the Windows search box. - 2.
 In the Programs list, click Workbench.

 NOTE: When you open Workbench for the first time, it prompts you to select a directory for storing configuration files when you work offline.
 The default is the C:\DI\Solution\dl-dataroot directory for the local DiveLine installation.